-Harman takes five-shot lead into final round of Open
+Harman takes five-shot lead into Open's final round

 Rahm's mood was in complete contrast to Rory McIlroy, who opted to skip speaking to the media and head to the putting green after missing seven birdie attempts of 17 feet or less.

 The Northern Irishman birdied three of his first five holes and missed birdie chances on the other two.
-And that proved the story of his round as he posted a two-under-par 69 - his best round of the week - to improve to three under but his quest to add to his four majors will drift into a 10th year.
+And that proved the story of his round as he posted a two-under-par 69.

+It is his best round of the week and improves his score to three under but his quest to add to his four majors will drift into a 10th year.

 Fleetwood's challenge also appears to be over.
 A birdie at the second, coupled with Harman's opening bogey, briefly brought him to within three but it would prove to be his only one of the day, a solitary dropped shot on the 10th cancelling that out.

-He has twice shot 63 in the final round of the US Open - this year in Los Angeles and finishing runner-up by one shot to Brooks Koepka in 2018.
+At seven back, he knows he has experience of shooting low in the final round of a major, having twice carded 63 in the US Open - last month in Los Angeles and also finishing runner-up by one shot to Brooks Koepka in 2018.

-"Having Sundays and low rounds to draw on is always something positive," he said on Saturday.
+"Having Sundays and low rounds to draw on is always something positive," he said.

 "I would probably take that now and see if Brian beats it."